econoalchemist/Passport-Batch2/01_Self-Custody.md

 ## Seed Phrase
 The seed phrase is a human readable representation of the initial entropy used to generate your Bitcoin private keys.
 Most commonly, seed phrases will be a list of 12 or 24 words.
 Backing up your seed phrase in a safe and secure way will enable you to access your bitcoin in the event your wallet is lost, stolen, destroyed, etc. So long as you have your seed phrase, you have access to your bitcoin.
 That also means anyone else who gains access to your seed phrase has access to your bitcoin.
 Take precautions to ensure you save your seed phrase in a safe and secure way.
 There are several methods ranging from encrypted microSD cards, paper backups, [QR codes](https://econoalchemist.github.io/SeedSigner/05_Seed-Backup.html), and [steel plates](https://www.econoalchemist.com/post/the-domino-bitcoin-steel-plate-backup) or [washers](https://www.econoalchemist.com/post/backup).
 Whichever method you choose, your seed phrase will work with a wide range of Bitcoin wallets.
 Many industry participants have implemented the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) standard which defines how seed phrases work.
 This allows users to recover their bitcoin on a number of mobile, desktop, or hardware wallets regardless of which wallet they used to generate the seed phrase.
 Taking a picture or screenshot of your seed phrase is not recommended.

 - You will probably be at the prompt on your Passport Batch 2 asking you to upgrade the firmware.
-Since the Passport Batch 2 has not been connected to the Envoy app yet, this step will be skipped at this point and will be revisted after the seed phrase is created.
+Since the Passport Batch 2 has not been connected to the Envoy app yet, this step will be skipped at this point and will be revisited after the seed phrase is created.
 You can update the firmware using the microSD card at this point if you would like to do so before continuing on to create your seed phrase.
 - If you skipped the firmware update for now, then select `Create New Seed` on the Passport Batch 2.
 - You will be asked if you want to generate a new seed phrase now, select the check mark.
 - You should see the Passport Batch 2 save the seed and then you will be notified that the new seed has been created and saved.